Updated: Sep 26

 7) Choose a comfortable bouquet (you will be holding it all day, after all!)

 Also remember that your bouquet needs to be really comfortable to hold so do not opt for anything that is going to be awkward to carry and make you hunch your shoulders or stand lop sided.

 Pictures of your bouquet are lovely to have so make sure you ask your photographer to do some close ups.
 Bouquets photograph particularly well in baths, propped up in pretty chairs or if you can bear to put your bouquet down when you are ready to go into your wedding breakfast, placing it to the side of your wedding cake makes a beautiful picture.

 9) Keep your bouquet looking fresh into the evening

 If you have a hand tied bouquet, you are likely to be able to refresh it at the end of the day by cutting an inch of the stems and popping it into water.
 Perhaps a job for your mum or friend.

 10) Enjoy your beautiful bouquet and remember you do not have to toss it, you could always preserve it!

 Questioning this tip on should I or shouldn't I toss the bouquet check out my blog to help clarify this www.emmalouiseweddingplanner.com/post/four-facts-to-should-you-throw-your-bouquet.

-If you would like to have a free consultation on your bouquet contact me by clicking the link bellow, here we will chat about what you are looking for and create the image of your bouquet and bring it to life.
-I can also lead you in the right direction to the perfect supplier to then create the dream bouquet we have discussed.
+If you would like to have a FREE consultation on your bouquet contact me by clicking the link bellow, here we will chat about what you are looking for and create an image of your bouquet and bring it to life.
+I can also lead you in the right direction to the perfect supplier that covers South Wales, where they can create the dream bouquet we have discussed.